 The schools where the ratio of different elements was not maintained have been alerted for maintenance of the same.

-- 2.14 Involvement of NGOs / Trusts. - 2.14.1 Modalities for engagement of NGOs/ Trusts for serving of MDM through centralized kitchen.
+- 2.14 Involvement of NGOs / Trusts / Temples / Gurudwara / Jails etc. - 2.14.1 Modalities for engagement of NGOs / Trusts/ Temples / Gurudwara / Jails etc. for serving of MDM through centralized kitchen. - -NGOs are serving meal in few schools of Kolkata.